Baseball Catching Drills

 High School Catching Drills

 High school catchers run the full progression every practice: a receiving block built around bottom-of-zone framing and the one-knee glove path, a blocking block that includes lateral blocks and block-and-recover, and a throwing block that ends with timed pop-time to second.
-Add pitcher communication reps (calling pitches, setting targets, and running a simulated half-inning with a pitcher) so the catcher trains the game-management side that separates a backstop from a field general.
+Add the pitcher-communication reps from the game-management section so the catcher trains the side that separates a backstop from a field general.
 For how the whole session fits together across hitting, pitching, and defense, see our baseball practice plan template, and for the hitting reps every catcher still needs, our baseball hitting drills and baseball pitching drills libraries break down the other half of practice.
+Catchers also field pop-ups and bunts, so the reads in our baseball fielding drills carry over behind the plate.

 Building a Weekly Catching Rotation